takumi-sase/takumi-sase.github.io/res.md

 My interest is to unravel nonlinear dynamics of brain computing, at a macroscopic level.
 It means, to describe the brain (neurons, synapses, networks) by a nonlinear dynamical system, so that we can simulate brain's activity (EEG etc.) on a computer.

 ### Research Topics
-- Mathematical Modelling of Human Brain Electrodynamics
+- Mathematical Modelling of Nonlinear Human Brain Electrodynamics
-- Development of the EEG Simulator
+- Development of the EEG Simulators

 ### Disciplines
 Computational Neuroscience, Applied Mathematics